 The Retailer Energy Efficiency Scheme (REES) is a South Australian government initiative that requires energy retailers to help households and businesses save on energy use and costs, and lower their greenhouse gas emissions.

 South Australian households and businesses may be able to receive free or discounted energy efficiency activities from energy retailers participating in the REES.

-Typical activities include installing energy efficient lighting, or installing water efficient shower heads, helping save water heating costs.
+Typical activities include testing appliances for energy efficiency, installing energy efficient lighting, or installing water efficient shower heads, helping save water heating costs.

-We understand that things can go wrong and that is why it is important that consumers have access to the Energy and Water Ombudsman SA.
-We are an independent service that can investigate and resolve disputes between electricity, gas and water retailers and distributors and their customers.
+The Energy and Water Ombudsman SA offer a independent service, that can investigate and resolve disputes between electricity, gas and water retailers, distributors and their customers.

-The service is available at no cost to consumers and is readily accessible regardless of ethnicity, language skills, physical or mental abilities or geographic location within South Australia.
+This service is available at no cost to consumers and is readily accessible regardless of ethnicity, language, skills, physical or mental abilities or geographic location within South Australia.

 Living Smart is a not-for-profit organisation, which aims to share knowledge with individuals and communities on how to live smarter, healthier and in more sustainable ways.